It’s something affecting all of us when the days turn darker and colder, and that’s how to insulate your home for winter.

 Before this time, homes in the UK had solid walls so there is no cavity – but they leak around twice as much heat as a cavity wall will.

-Insulating a cavity wall
+Insulating a solid wall

 Insulating water tanks and pipes